spiffe/spiffe/standards/SPIFFE_Broker_API.md

 If the referenced workload does not exist or is not entitled to receive any X509-SVIDs, then the server MUST respond with an appropriate gRPC status code as specified in [Section 4.8](#48-workload-references-and-svid-entitlements).
 Under such a case, the Broker MAY attempt to reconnect with another call to the `FetchX509SVID` RPC after a backoff.

 As mentioned in [Stream Responses](#43-stream-responses), each `X509SVIDResponse` message returned on the `FetchX509SVID` stream contains the complete set of authorized SVIDs and bundles of the workload at that point in time.
-As such, if the server redacts SVIDs from a subsequent response that was in context of the referenced workload the Broker SHOULD cease using the redacted SVIDS.
+As such, if the server redacts SVIDs from a subsequent response that was in context of the referenced workload the Broker SHOULD cease using the redacted SVIDs.
 This includes situations where the server returns a Permission denied, where the Broker is expected to drop all previous received SVIDs and bundles.

 #### 5.2.2 FetchX509Bundles